We are looking for climate-smart farmers with big goals to transform their farms and local food systems.

 • Applicants must:

-Peer integration is key to this formative experience.
-As alumni of this course you will stay connected on our virtual platform to continue to share experiences and cross pollinate ideas.
+Peer integration is also a key to this formative experience.
+After completion of this course, alumni will stay connected virtually, continuing to collaborate and supporting each other.

 • Institutional Relationships with: Education K-12 , University, Hospitals and Prisons